 Take a pen and a piece of paper and draw a mind map.
 Write down different keywords.
 Write the topics you’ll write about, some info about yourself like your name, age, a word that best describes you, etc. After you’ve written some keywords start playing with words to see what you can come up with.

 If you’re not a fan of drawing on paper you can also make a mind map in Canva.
 They have so many pre-made templates you can use, or create your own.
 I made a little example to show you:

 After you’ve come up with a blog name, enter it below to make sure it’s not taken.

 3. Choose a web hosting provider

-You also get a free domain name with your purchase and so many other benefits.
-If you are interested click here for more information on their pricing and services.
+You also get a free domain name with your purchase and lots of other things.

 Why you should choose Bluehost

 - WordPress recommends it